-You know your child needs to learn beginning letter sounds in order to read.
-Here’s an easy way to help your child learn the sounds.
+You know your child needs to learn sounds in order to read.
+These beginning sound worksheets make it fun and hands-on.

 When children are learning to read, it’s really important they have a firm grasp on beginning letter sounds.

 Most parents know this – we know phonics is important.
 But beyond that, what is a parent supposed to do?

 Are there any tangible non-screen tools?
 How are non-teacher parents supposed to work on this at home?

 I created these Beginning Sound Worksheets for this reason – it’s an easy way to learn beginning letter sounds.

 Disclosure: This post may contain affiliate links; read more here.

 Pin for later!

 You know phonics is important, but did you know that having automatic recall of beginning sounds is predictive of future reading success?

 The National Early Literacy Panel did a meta-analysis of over 50 studies and found that fluency with alphabetic knowledge (i.e. letter names and sounds) was correlated with later reading success.